veeso-dev/blog.veeso.dev/blog/post-10/index-en.md

 date: '2024-02-15 15:30:00'
 slug: 'how-to-get-started-with-bitcoin-lottery-mining'
 title: 'How to get started with Bitcoin Lottery Mining?'
-subtitle: 'What do you need to get started?
+description: 'What do you need to get started?
 Why is it important?
 Can you actually earn bitcoins?'
 author: 'veeso'
-featuredImage: ./featured.jpeg
+featured_image: featured.jpeg
 tag: bitcoin
+reading_time: '7'
 ---

 ## What is the Lottery Mining